bcm-uga/Ritmic/README.md

 3. **Differential** analysis of the gene expression in the cancer component.
 4. **Analyze** of the link between the gene expression in the cancer and the tumor composition.

+This package allows to use the method.
+The package Ritmic_simu implements simulations to test it.

 # Installation